-At 5:00 a.m. on the 17th of January 2021, 10 Albanian police officers came to the hotel.
+At 5:00 a.m. on the 17th of January 2021, 10 officers, described by the respondent as Albanian police, came to the hotel.
 All of whom wore blue and red uniforms.
 They knocked on the respondent’s door and explained to the men that they needed to come to the station and give their fingerprints.

 According to the respondent, the hotel is well known to the Albanian police, who routinely come to “look for people” if there is trouble in the local area.
 As a result, he was not afraid and felt reassured that nothing untoward would occur.

 Along with his four roommates, the respondent was led outside.

 A detail that would later prove catastrophic for the respondent and his group, the officers reportedly rushed their exit from the hotel and did not allow anyone to gather their personal belongings.
 Money, mobile phones, passports, and, crucially, sleeping bags and winter clothing were all left in the room.

 Some were forced out in only a T-shirt.

 The respondent stated that outside waited six vans which he reported to be Hyundai H3s.
 That the police had assembled in such a large number with numerous vehicles suggests this was a planned operation.

 The respondent reports being loaded into one of the vehicles along with eight others.
 In the back were metal seats and, although it lacked cells, there was no ventilation.

 Alongside his roommates, the respondent stated that other people were placed in the vans.
 He claimed they were “taken from the street” and described them as those “who sell papers or try to earn money working in the streets.”